 However, a DUI can go from a misdemeanor offense to a felony offense, depending on the circumstances surrounding the DUI.
 Even if this is your first DUI, a DUI charge can go to a felony offense.
 Felony convictions can come with much more severe penalties than misdemeanor convictions such as more significant fines, extended probation, license revocation or long-term suspensions, prison time, and more.
-Also, given that Arizona has no expungement laws, a felony conviction could stay on your record for the rest of your life.
+Until the enactment of new expungement laws in 2023, a felony conviction will stay on your record indefinitely.

 After your arrest in Gilbert, if charged with a misdemeanor DUI in Gilbert, you will generally go through the Gilbert Municipal Court process.
 This means your case will be handled by a Gilbert Municipal Court judge and prosecuted by a Town of Gilbert prosecutor.